US House approves bill to ban imports from China's Xinjiang | International

 The US House of Representatives on Tuesday overwhelmingly approved legislation that would effectively ban imports from China's Xinjiang Uighur autonomous region due to the suspected use of state-sponsored forced labour there.
 The US bans the import of any goods if there is evidence that forced labour was involved in their production.

-But the new legislation approved on Tuesday would reverse the calculus for Xinjiang, meaning that importers could not source goods produced either wholly or in part in the region unless the US government could certify with "clear and convincing" evidence that they were not produced using forced labour.
+But the new legislation approved on Tuesday would reverse the calculus for Xinjiang, meaning that importers could not source goods produced either wholly or in part in the region unless the US government could certify with "clear and convincing" evidence that they were not produced using forced labour, reported South China Morning Post.
 Lawmakers approved the bill, called the Uighur Forced Labour Prevention Act, by a vote of 406-3.

 The legislation now moves to the Senate.
 Differences between the chambers' two versions would have to be reconciled before the bill is sent to the White House for President Donald Trump's consideration.
 Xinjiang region is home to around 10 million Uighurs.
 The Turkic Muslim group, which makes up around 45 per cent of Xinjiang's population, has long accused China's authorities of cultural, religious and economic discrimination.
 About 7 per cent of the Muslim population in Xinjiang, has been incarcerated in an expanding network of "political re-education" camps, according to US officials and UN experts.